engineyard/ey-docs/pages/basic-git-commands.md

 ### Clone an Existing Repository

-To create a copy of an existing project, you must run the ''git clone'' command with the URL for the project you want
+To create a copy of an existing project, you must run the `git clone` command with the URL for the project you want

 <code>git clone git://github.com/radiant/radiant.git</code>